 You find the Eraser () tucked into a few different areas of the SketchUp interface:

 - Drawing toolbar

 - Large Tool Set toolbar

 Here are the ways you can use the Eraser:

 - Click an edge with the Eraser tool cursor.
 If you select the Eraser tool from any of the toolbars, you can click an edge to erase it and any faces it bounds.
-The Eraser tool doesn't allow you to erase faces.
+Tip: The Eraser tool doesn't allow you to erase faces.
 Technically, faces are erased after their bounding edges are erased, which enables you to open and otherwise reshape your geometry, as explained in this introduction to drawing basics.
 However, SketchUp does have a workaround — the context menu's Erase command.) see the upcoming bullet for details

 - Delete a face with the context menu.
 To remove a single face, context-click the face and select Erase from the menu that appears.

 - Delete selected geometry.
 To delete several edges and faces at once, use the Select tool to select all the geometry you want to erase, as shown in the following figure.
 Then context-click your selection and choose Erase.
-As you can see in the right-hand image, the selected faces have been deleted.
+As you can see in the right-hand image, the selected lines and faces have been deleted.